Medical Detoxification Unit

 The Medical Detoxification unit also receives individuals from hospital emergency rooms who present with the need for detoxification.
 We then offer a level of care that appropriately fits the needs of the individual.

-We are happy to work with anyone who wants to make a referral.
+We are also happy to work with anyone who wants to make a referral.
 It may come from family members, EAP Programs, other treatment facilities, and courts.

-Our goal is to gain as much information from the individual and their family members to be thorough and kind throughout their stay with us at any of our Farnum facilities.
+As a result, our goal is to gain as much information from the individual and their family members to be thorough and kind throughout their stay with us at any of our Farnum facilities.

 We want to help your family member feel better as soon as possible because the sooner they are feeling better, the sooner they can start to attend groups and begin the process of learning about themselves.
 We will assist the individual through acute withdrawal.
-We then begin to introduce individuals to treatment and their role in recovery.
+Then we begin to introduce individuals to treatment and their role in recovery.
 It is very important to us that we include significant others in the treatment process, understanding we need to maintain any confidentiality, requested by the client.